 Public vs Private Accounting – Explanation

-Public accounting firms are generally called ‘External accounting firms’, as they are not a part of the business and corporate structure of the clients.
-They usually cater to a variety of clients, ranging from small businesses, large corporations, and Non-government organizations to Government agencies, and charge fees for the services they render.
-The Big Four (Deloitte, KPMG, E&Y, and PWC) are the classic examples of the public accounting firms, as they are an external, yet essential part of their clients.
+Public accountants hold professional accounting certifications such as Certified Public Accountants (CPA) and possess the necessary knowledge to carry out their duties effectively.
+Due to the fact that public accounting firms are not a part of their clients’ corporate or company structures, they are commonly referred to as “External accounting firms.”
+They usually cater to various clients, ranging from small businesses, large corporations, and Non-government organizations to Government agencies, and charge fees for their services.
+The Big Four (Deloitte, KPMG, E&Y, and PWC) are the classic examples of public accounting firms, as they are an external yet essential part of their clients.

 Below is the top 6 difference between Public vs Private Accounting: